DEFRA/ffc-techspike-authentication/README.md

 # FFC Tech Spike Autentication

-> Test integration with Defra Id.
+Test integration with Defra Id.

+ > For more information please browse the Technical Onboarding Guide for Core Service.
+This is supplied by DEFRA Customer Identity

+For additional information on openid-connect: https://learn.microsoft.com/en-us/azure/active-directory-b2c/openid-connect

 ## Prerequisites